 The project’s developer, Cannon Power Group, is dedicated to using as many local resources as possible when building their projects, including the use of regional vendors and contractors.

-- The project has provided more than 350 jobs over the past two years, plus many permanent administrative and operational positions.
+- The project has provided more than 350 jobs, plus many permanent administrative and operational positions.

 - More than 75% of these jobs are filled by local residents.

-Windy Point/Windy Flats was constructed in a remarkably short period of time despite the current economic climate.
+Windy Point/Windy Flats was constructed in a remarkably short period of time despite the economic climate.

 - With the completion of Phase I (Windy Point/137 megawatts) and Phase II (Windy Flats/262 megawatts), Cannon Power Group constructed a total of 400 MW within 18 months—more than twice all the wind projects developed in California in 2008 and 2009.

-California will benefit from the Windy Point/Windy Flats project which could help the state meet its renewable energy goals since two California off-takers have purchased over 400 MW of power.
+California will benefit from the Windy Point/Windy Flats project which helps the state meet its renewable energy goals since two California off-takers have purchased over 400 MW of power.